 Diagram of dynamic circulatory flow patterns

 Acute pulmonary edema is a life-threatening manifestation of left-sided heart failure, most often secondary to the sudden onset of pulmonary venous hypertension.
 A sudden rise in left ventricular filling pressure results in rapid movement of plasma fluid through the pulmonary capillaries and into the interstitial spaces and alveoli.
-This symptom of CHF is in reality a medical disaster in its own right, and presents with extreme dyspnea, deep cyanosis, tachypnea, hyperpnea, restlessness and anxiety, accompanied by a sense of suffocation.
+This symptom of CHF is, in reality, a medical disaster in its own right and presents with extreme dyspnea, deep cyanosis, tachypnea, hyperpnea, restlessness and anxiety, accompanied by a sense of suffocation.
 Pallor and diaphoresis in this medical emergency are common.
 The pulse may be thready and a blood pressure difficult to obtain.
 Respirations are labored, and rales are widely dispersed over both lung fields anteriorly and posteriorly.
 Some individuals manifest with marked bronchospasm or wheezing (cardiac asthma).
-Noisy respiratory efforts often render cardiac auscultation difficult, but a summation gallop, merger of S3 and S4 sounds may be heard.
+Noisy respiratory efforts often render cardiac auscultation difficult, but a summation gallop, merger of S3 and S4 sounds may often be heard.
 Hypoxemia is severe.
-CO2 retention in this emergency state is a late, ominous manifestation of secondary hypoventilation and requires immediate attention.
-(Merck Manual, 2005; 2014).
+CO2 retention in this emergency state is a late, ominous manifestation of secondary hypoventilation and requires immediate attention.12

 |On questioning, it is revealed that she continues to smoke, 3 packs a day.
 Early last year she experienced a prolonged bout of the flu, characterized by severe abdominal gas pains that kept her in bed for over a week.
 Since that time, she has been feeling fatigued and having intermittent episodes of difficulty concentrating at work where she is a high-level actuary for an international insurance provider.
 Her job consists of desk and paperwork, with little physical activity, and includes many missed meals and late work nights.|